4 minutes reading | Também disponível em 🇧🇷

 - Being good and wise maker it easier to understand evil because good accepts the evil within themselves.
 Evil negates the good and can’t see any good other than that that benefits themselves

-- The grace (to go to the west) was given to Frodo by Arwen, who decided to live a mortal live along with Aragorn
+- The grace (to go to the west) was given to Frodo by Arwen, who decided to live a mortal life along with Aragorn

 - Love consists in simply knowing another person, thing, or place and rejoining of their existence in attempting of know them fully and intimately with no thought of possession but rather an immersion.
 In its highest forms, love of others supersedes the love of self.